TOH1004/CodeNection_Ruff/README.md

 # Ruff 🐾 – Campus Safety Companion

-Ruff is a campus safety application designed to protect students through friend accompaniment, AI support, blockchain-secured safety logs, and a smart SOS system.
+Ruff is a campus safety application designed to protect students through **friend accompaniment, AI support, blockchain-secured safety logs, and a smart SOS system**.
-Built by Team Pelajar-Pelajar.
+Built by Team **Pelajar-Pelajar**.

 ## What Problem We Solve
 •	Many students and staff feel unsafe when walking alone, especially at night. <br>